Emadkamali/Stock-Analysis/README.md

 **Libraries Used:**
 The project utilized various Python libraries, including:

-yfinance
+yfinance,
-requests
+requests,
-vaderSentiment
+vaderSentiment,
-pandas
+pandas,
-pandas_ta
+pandas_ta,
-Prophet
+Prophet,
-scikit-learn
+scikit-learn,
-numpy
+numpy,
-matplotlib
+matplotlib,
-plotly
+plotly,
-Flask (for hosting the Gradient Boosting Regression model) HTML, CSS (for creating a web interface)
+Flask (for hosting the Gradient Boosting Regression model), HTML, CSS (for creating a web interface),
-Tableau (for storyboarding)
+Tableau (for storyboarding).

 **Model Conditions and Use Cases:**